SovereignCloudStack/k8s-cluster-api-provider/README.md

 be used to control the workload cluster ``testcluster``.
 You can of course create many of them.
 There are management scripts on the management node:

+* In the user's (ubuntu) home directory, create a subdirectory with the CLUSTERNAME to hold your cluster's configuration data.
+Copy over the `clusterctl.yaml` file from `~/cluster-defaults/` and edit it to meet your needs.
+Note that you can also copy over `cloud.conf` and `cluster-template.yaml` and adjust them, but you don't need to.
+(If you don't create the subdirectory, the `create_cluster.sh` script will do so for you and use all defaults settings.)
-* ``create_cluster.sh CLUSTERNAME``: Use this command to use the template ``$CLUSTERNAME/cluster-template.yaml`` with the variables from ``$CLUSTERNAME/clusterctl.yaml`` to render a config file ``$CLUSTERNAME/$CLUSTERNAME-config.yaml`` which will then be submitted to the capi server (``kind-kind`` context) for creating the control plane nodes and worker nodes with openstack integration, cinder CSI, calico or cilium CNI, metrics server, and optionally nginx ingress controller, flux, cert-manager.
-  (These can be controlled by ``tfvars`` which are passed down into the ``clusterctl.yaml``.)
+* ``create_cluster.sh CLUSTERNAME``: Use this command to create a cluster with the settings from ``~/$CLUSTERNAME/clusterctl.yaml``.
+More precisely, it uses the template ``$CLUSTERNAME/cluster-template.yaml`` and fills in the the settings from ``$CLUSTERNAME/clusterctl.yaml`` to render a config file ``$CLUSTERNAME/$CLUSTERNAME-config.yaml`` which will then be submitted to the capi server (``kind-kind`` context) for creating the control plane nodes and worker nodes.
+The script will also apply openstack integration, cinder CSI, calico or cilium CNI, and optionally also metrics server, nginx ingress controller, flux, cert-manager.
+(These can be controlled by ``DEPLOY_XXX` variables, see below.
+  Defaults can be preconfigured from the environment.tfvars file during management node creation.)
   Note that ``CLUSTERNAME`` defaults to ``testcluster`` and must not contain whitespace.
-If the directory ``~/$CLUSTERNAME/`` does not exist, it will be created as a copy of ``~/cluster-defaults/`` which contains the settings passed from the terraform environment during management node creation.
-(See below for a list of settings.).
-Note that it is sufficient to copy and edit ``clusterctl.yaml`` from ``~/custer-defaults/``, as ``cloud.conf`` and ``cluster-template.yaml`` will be copied from ``create_cluster.sh`` if they are missing.
-  The script makes sure that appropriate capi images are available (it grabs them from [OSISM](https://minio.services.osism.tech/openstack-k8s-capi-images) as needed and registers them with OpenStack, following the SCS image metadata standard.
+  The script also makes sure that appropriate capi images are available (it grabs them from [OSISM](https://minio.services.osism.tech/openstack-k8s-capi-images) as needed and registers them with OpenStack, following the SCS image metadata standard.
   The script returns once the control plane is fully working (the worker nodes might still be under construction).
-The kubectl file to talk to this cluster (as admin) can be found in ``$CLUSTERNAME.yaml``.
+The kubectl file to talk to this cluster (as admin) can be found in ``~/$CLUSTERNAME/$CLUSTERNAME.yaml``.
 Expect the cluster creation to take ~8mins.
 (CLUSTERNAME defaults to testcluster.)
 You can pass ``--context=${CLUSTERNAME}-admin@$CLUSTERNAME`` to ``kubectl`` (with the default ``~/.kubernetes/config`` config file) or ``export KUBECONFIG=$CLUSTERNAME.yaml``\
   to talk to the workload cluster.
 * The subdirectory ``~/$CLUSTERNAME/deployed-manifests.d/`` will contain the deployed manifests for reference (and in case of nginx-ingress also to facilitat a full cleanup).
+* The ``clusterctl.yaml`` file can be edited the ``create_cluster.sh`` script be called again to submit the changes.
+(If you have not done any changes, re-running the script again is harmless.)
+Note that the ``create_cluster.sh`` does not currently remove any of the previously deployed services/deployments from the workload clusters -- this will be added later on with the appropriate care and warnings.
+Also note that not all changes are allowed.
+You can easily change the number of nodes or add k8s services to a cluster.
+For changing machine flavors, machine images, kubernetes versions ... you will need to edit the ``cluster-template.yaml`` and change the machine template names;
+  the machine description names carry a ``-genwN`` (worker) resp. ``-gencN`` suffix that is meant to be adjusted for this purpose.
+  Cluster-API will then orchestrate a rolling upgrade for you on rollout.
+  (This is solved more elegantly in the helm chart style cluster management, see below.)
 * The directory ``~/k8s-cluster-api-provider/`` contains a checked out git tree from the SCS project.
-It can be updated (``git pull``) to receive the latest fixes.
-This way, most incremental updates do not need the recreation of the management node (and thus also not the recreation of your workload clusters).
+It can be updated (``git pull``) to receive the latest fixes and improvements.
+This way, most incremental updates do not need the recreation of the management node (and thus also not the recreation of your managed workload clusters).
 * The installaton of the openstack integration, cinder CSI, metrics server and nginx ingress controller is done via the ``bin/apply_*.sh`` scripts that are called from ``create_cluster.sh``.
 You can manually call them as well -- they take the cluster name as argument.
-The applied yaml files are left in the user's home directory -- you can ``kubectl delete -f`` them to remove the functionality again.
+The applied yaml files are collected in ``~/$CLUSTERNAME/deployed-manifests.d/``.
+You can ``kubectl delete -f`` them to remove the functionality again.
-* The ``create_cluster.sh`` script can be called with an existing cluster to apply changes to it.
-  Note that you can easily change the number of nodes or add k8s services to a cluster, while the node specifications itself (flavor, image, ...) can not be changed.
-You need to add a second machine description template to the ``cluster-template.yaml`` to do such changes;
-  the machine description names carry a ``-genwN`` (worker) resp. ``-gencN`` suffix that is meant to be adjusted for this purpose.
-  You will also need to enhance it for multi-AZ or multi-region clusters.
-  You can of course also delete the cluster and create a new one if that level of disruption is fine for you.
+* You can of course also delete the cluster and create a new one if that level of disruption is fine for you.
 (See below in Advanced cluster templating with helm to get an idea how we want to make this more convenient in the future.)
 * Use ``kubectl get clusters`` in the ``kind-kind`` context to see what clusters